tlsstern/RavenBSMods/Configs/README.md

-# RavenBS Configs
+# Myau Configs
-If you see zNotDiamond in your game do /shout sniped by lava :)
+If you see zNotDiamond in your game do /shout sniped by lava